-- 1. Simply copy the complete μTasker folder to your PC and go to "uTaskerV1.3\Applications\uTaskerV1.3".
+- Simply copy the complete μTasker folder to your PC and go to "uTaskerV1.3\Applications\uTaskerV1.3".
 This is a ready to run project directory showing a useful application using network resources. - 2.
 Move to the sub-directory "Simulator" and open the VisualStudio project workspace uTaskerV1-3.dsw.
 This project is in the VisualStudio 6.0 format to ensure compatibility and, if you have a higher version, simply say that it should be converted to the new format no problems are involved and it should build with no warnings. - 3.
-Ensure that the compiler is set up for the LM3SXXXX target in the project's precompiler settings: look for the pre-processor define LM3SXXXX.
-If instead you find that the project is set up for another target, eg HW_NE64 or M5223X simply overwrite this with LM3SXXXX.

-Depending on which of the LM boards you actually want to work with you can set this up in config.h.
-Choose EK_LM3S6965 or EK_LM3S8962 others such as EK_LM3S1968 will operate but without Ethernet so are not discussed here. - Build the project (use F7 as short cut) and you should find that everything compiles and links without any warnings.
+Ensure that the compiler is set up for the LPC23XX target in the project's precompiler settings: look for the pre-processor define LPC23XX.
+If instead you find that the project is set up for another target, eg HW_NE64 or M5223X simply overwrite this with LPC23XX.
+If you are using the Olimex LPC2378-STK rather than the Keil MCB2300 you can configure the project to be aware of this by changing the board define in config.h.
+Activate OLIMEX LPC2378 STK rather than KEIL MCB2300.
+Build the project (use F7 as short cut) and you should find that everything compiles - 4.
 I would love to be able to say "Execute" but there are a couple of things which have to be checked before we can do this.
-First of all, you will need to be connected to a network, meaning that your PC must have a LAN cable inserted and the LAN must be - operational either connected to another PC using a crossover cable or to a router or hub (wireless links tend not to work for some reason).
+First of all, you will need to be connected to a network, meaning that your PC must have a LAN cable inserted and the LAN must be operational either connected to another PC using a crossover cable or to a router or hub (wireless links tend not to work for some reason).
 Then we have to be sure that the network settings allow your PC to speak with the simulated device.
-The IP address must be within the local subnet:

-Open the C-file application.c in the project and check that the following default settings match your network settings (check what your PC uses in a DOS window with "ipconfig") but DON'T copy the PC's own IP address the simulated device needs its own!!
+The IP address must be within the local subnet: Open the C-file application.c in the project and check that the following default settings match your network settings (check what your PC uses in a DOS window with "ipconfig")